 Your Guide to Yoga at Castle Hill Fitness

 At Castle Hill Fitness, we are proud to offer Austin’s finest yoga instruction in a supportive, encouraging, and relaxing environment.
-Our center encompasses four beautifully appointed studios across two locations, fully equipped with an array of yoga props and mats, highly qualified instructors, and accommodates any level of practitioner.
-Our class schedule features over 40 yoga classes a week, in a wide variety of styles.
+Our center has two cozy yoga studios, fully equipped with an array of yoga props and mats, highly qualified instructors, and accommodates any level of practitioner.
+Our class schedule features over 20 yoga classes a week, in a wide variety of styles.

 What Does Yoga Mean?